- Resources and references

 - All blood sampling techniques in the guinea pig

-Cannulation should be considered when repeated samples are required as it avoids multiple needle entries at any one site.
-It is suitable for use in all strains of guinea pig and can be used to take blood from the femoral vein, carotid artery and vena cava.
+Blood vessel cannulation should be considered when repeated samples are required, as it avoids multiple needle entries at any one site.
+It is suitable for use in all strains of guinea pig and can be used to take blood from the femoral artery and vein, carotid artery, jugular vein, vena cava and dorsal aorta.
 Surgery is required and appropriate anaesthesia and analgesia should be used to minimise any pain caused.
+Proper aseptic technique should be used to prevent post operative infection.
 Guinea pigs should be allowed to regain their pre-operative body weight before blood samples are taken.
+See this technique below.

 The cannula is exteriorised at the nape of the neck (through a jacket and tether system).
 The jacket can cause swelling and skin abrasion and guinea pigs require regular and detailed observation to identify any problems.
 The use of a subcutaneous access port may be more appropriate because they eliminate the need for tethering systems during periods when animals are not being sampled from.

-The cannula is small which can promote blood clotting (larger cannulae can abrade the blood vessel wall).
-To prevent this, the cannula requires regular maintenance, (e.g. flushing with an anticoagulant).
+Small cannulas will increase the risk of blood clotting (large cannulae can abrade the blood vessel wall).
+To prevent this, the cannula requires regular maintenance, (e.g. Regular flushing with an appropriate lock solution.
+See our preventing thrombosis page for more information).

 Blood should be collected aseptically.
-0.1 - 0.5 ml can be taken per sample and, depending on the sample volume and scientific justification, up to six samples can be taken over a two hour period.
+Usually, 0.1 - 0.5 ml can be taken per sample.
+Depending on the sample volume and scientific purpose, up to six samples over a two hour period or up to 20 samples over a 24-hour period may be taken.
 Sterile saline with anticoagulant should be flushed into the cannula after blood sampling to prevent the blood from clotting.
 A pin is then inserted into the exteriorised end of the cannula, which stops the blood from flowing.
 A sterile locking solution can be used to lock the cannula after a series of samples have been taken, allowing flushing to be avoided for a number of days.

 The following should be checked daily:

-- The skin in contact with the jacket should be checked for abrasion
+- Skin in contact with the jackets should be checked for abrasion.

 |Number of samples||Up to six samples may be taken in a two hour period, depending on sample volume.|